 - Eye-witnesses Accounts

-Be organized and prepared: have a statement identifying the date, time, location, those involved, summary of what happened and any other information your lawyer identifies is an important piece of information for your case.
+Be organized and prepared: have a statement identifying the date, time, location, those involved, a summary of what happened, and any other information your lawyer identifies is an important piece of information for your case.

-Our team of legal professionals and experienced Dog Bite Attorneys have been representing, fighting and winning dog bite cases for over 40 years.
-With over $500 Million won, we have established an impressive 96% success rate and would like the opportunity to represent your case.
+Our team of legal professionals and experienced dog bite attorneys have been representing victims, and fighting and winning dog bite cases for over 40 years.
+With over $750 million won, we have established an impressive 99% success rate and would like the opportunity to represent your case.

 If you are concerned about the cost of our representation, know this – if we don’t win, you don’t pay.
 All costs are discussed in the beginning and you will not be surprised with any hidden fees or costs.

-If you have financial obligations you need taken care of now, we are happy to help you in any ways we can.
-Discuss your case with us at no charge or strings attached, just call 800-561-4887.
+If you have financial obligations you need taken care of now, we are happy to help you in any way we can.
+Discuss your case with us at no charge or strings attached, just call (800) 561-4887.